iancleary/nuxtjs-contentful-blog/README.md

 My inspiration originally drew from [Gridsome Portfolio Starter](https://gridsome.org/starters/gridsome-portfolio-starter/) by Andre Madarang due to the dark/light mode and [Tailwind CSS](https://tailwindcss.com/).

-Since then, I have made it my own, converted to Typescript, and adding linting.
+Since then, I have made it my own, and adding linting.

-## Typescript Starter for Gridsome

-I used starter template for Gridsome using Typescript: [xerebede/gridsome-starter-typescript](https://github.com/xerebede/gridsome-starter-typescript).
-It uses **eslint** and **typescript** for static code analisys.
-In order to integrate these tools with Visual Studio Code, you'll need to install **ESLint** and **Vetur** extensions for the editor.

 ### 1. Install Gridsome CLI tool if you don't have